 The scheduling mechanisms used in the routers also have a significant impact on TCP's congestion control dynamics.
-In this paper we limit our attention to the environment of FIFO scheduling typical of the current Internet.
+However, in this paper we limit our discussion to the environment of FIFO scheduling typical of the current Internet.

 3.1 Active Queue Management